ibm-cloud-docs/instructlab/ilab-cli.md

     The maximum length is `32` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9]([_-]?[a-zA-Z0-9]+)*$/`.

-`--taxonomy-path-cos` (string)
-:   The path in your Cloud Object Storage bucket where you want to store your taxonomy.
-By default, taxonomies are stored at `taxonomies/taxonomy-<current_time>.tar.gz`.
-Required.

-    The maximum length is `100` characters.
-The minimum length is `20` characters.
-The value must match regular expression `/^([-_.\/a-zA-Z0-9][a-zA-Z0-9]+)*[^\/]$/`.

 `--taxonomy-path` (string)
 :   The absolute or relative path to the taxonomy.tar.gz file on your local machine.
 For example 'Downloads/taxonomy.tar.gz'.

     The maximum length is `100` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/^(?:[a-zA-Z]:\\\\|\\.{0,2}[\\\/]|\/)?(?:[^\\\/:*?"<>|\\r\\n]+[\\\/])*[^\\\/:*?"<>|\\r\\n]*$/`.

+`--taxonomy-path-cos` (string)
+:   The path in your Cloud Object Storage bucket where you want to store your taxonomy.
+By default, taxonomies are stored at 'taxonomies/taxonomy-<current_time>.tar.gz'.

+    The maximum length is `100` characters.
+The minimum length is `20` characters.
+The value must match regular expression `/^([-_.\/a-zA-Z0-9][a-zA-Z0-9]+)*[^\/]$/`.

 `--cos-bucket-information` ([`CosBucketInformationPrototype`](#cli-cos-bucket-information-prototype-example-schema))
-:   COS bucket information.
+:   Cloud Object Storage bucket information.
 This JSON option can instead be provided by setting individual fields with other options.
 It is mutually exclusive with those options.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--cos-bucket-information=@path/to/file.json`.